 Consequently, the South Pacific powerhouse is a country to watch through the lens of China’s Belt and Road Initiative (BRI).
 According to China, New Zealand could play a key role in connecting the Asian giant with emerging influencers in Latin America.
 Find out how businesses in Latin America and New Zealand could benefit from this projected development.

-Belt and Road in Latin America
+Belt and Road in Latin America – New Zealand and China

 In 2013, Chinese President Xi Jinping proposed a plan to connect China with the rest of the world, called the Belt and Road Initiative.
 Through 1700 infrastructure and investment projects worldwide, China intends to create trade links connecting itself with Europe, Southeast Asia, and Africa.